Home for Christmas (TV series): Season 2 (2020)

+Season 3 (2025)

+A third season is planned to be released on 12 December 2025.

 Reception

 The series received mostly positive reviews.
 Verdens Gang gave it three out of six stars, likening it to a hybrid of Bridget Jones and Love Actually with a pointless narrative, but NRK called it a must-see for fans of Christmas romances and praised it for a well made atmosphere of Christmas hygge (coziness).

 Leah Thomas of Cosmopolitan said "This soap opera drama series will have your jaw dropping with all the twists turns imaginable.
 Besides the fact that it's perfectly messy, I love this show because I have no idea who I want Johanne to end up with.
 Actually, I don't know if I even want her to end up with anyone, and I think that’s the entire point."